timestocome/RaspberryPi-Robot/README.md

 Utility scripts are misc data cleaning and other random scripts that are necessary but not part of main project

+Object Detection contains instructions and a script to do object detection on the Pi - WIP still needs a script to take photos every x time steps and act on objects it recognizes ( ie follow a human, run from a cat... )

 Photos and movies
 https://photos.app.goo.gl/OZ2WZesJWuyISXQD3